Magnetic fields in galactic environments probed by Fast Radio Bursts: Rotation measure model

-In addition, both the stellar mass estimate and the stellar-to-halo mass relation, are subjects of considerable uncertainties.
-Similar to \citet{khrykin2024b}, we take these uncertainties into account by introducing a random scatter of $0.3$~dex to the inferred mass of each halo (see \citealp{simha2021} for more details).
-For each foreground halo, we construct a log-normal distribution of its halo mass adopting the corresponding mean and standard deviation values.
-We then randomly draw $N=1000$ realizations of the halo mass from this distribution.
-Additionally, in order to account for the orientation of the magnetic field, for each draw we randomly choose an angle $\alpha_{\rm f/g}$ from the uniform distribution $\mathcal{U}\left[ 0, \pi \right]$, and calculate the corresponding \rmhalo~value given by eq.~(\ref{eq:rm_halo}).
+In addition, both the stellar mass estimate and the stellar-to-halo mass relation are subjects of considerable uncertainties.
+Similarly to \citet{khrykin2024b}, we took these uncertainties into account by introducing a random scatter of $0.3$~dex to the inferred mass of each halo (see \citealp{simha2021} for more details).
+For each foreground halo, we constructed a log-normal distribution of its halo mass adopting the corresponding mean and standard deviation values.
+We then randomly drew $N=1000$ realisations of the halo mass from this distribution.
+Additionally, in order to account for the orientation of the magnetic field, for each draw we randomly chose an angle, $\alpha_{\rm fg}$, from the uniform distribution $\mathcal{U}\left[ 0, \pi \right]$ and calculated the corresponding \rmhalo~value given by Eq.~(\ref{eq:rm_halo}).

-An example of the model distribution of \rmhalo~values for a single foreground halo located at $b_{\rm impact}=150$~kpc away from the FRB~$20211212$A sightline is illustrated by the histogram in the left panel of Figure~\ref{fig:rm_parts}.
-It is apparent, that the \rmhalo~histogram is centered around the ${\rm RM}\simeq 0~{\rm rad~m^{-2}}$.
-In the particular case of this foreground halo, for the majority of the halo mass realizations, the extent of the halo, $r_{200}$, is smaller than the corresponding impact parameter of the halo ($b_{\rm impact}=150$~kpc, see Figure~\ref{fig:fg_distr}).
-Therefore, in those realizations where the sightline does not actually intersect the foreground halo the resulting $\rmhalo$~is effectively zero.
+An example of the model distribution of \rmhalo~values for a single foreground halo located $b_{\rm impact}=150$~kpc away from the FRB~$20211212$A sight line is illustrated by the histogram in the left panel of Figure~\ref{fig:rm_parts}.
+It is apparent that the \rmhalo~histogram is centred around ${\rm RM}\simeq 0~{\rm rad~m^{-2}}$.
+In the particular case of this foreground halo, for the majority of the halo mass realisations the extent of the halo, $r_{200}$, is smaller than the corresponding impact parameter of the halo ($b_{\rm impact}=150$~kpc; see Figure~\ref{fig:fg_distr}).
+Therefore, in the realisations where the sight line does not actually intersect the foreground halo, the resulting $\rmhalo$~is effectively zero.

-\subsection{The FRB Host Galaxy}
+\subsection{The FRB host galaxy}